AUfluids/RSTE_budget/README.md

 - **Additional Terms**: Implementation of additional turbulence terms
 - **Validation**: New validation cases and comparisons
 - **Documentation**: Improved user guides and examples
+- **OpenFOAM Library**: Future implementation as a proper OpenFOAM library to avoid per-case compilation

 ## License